svaarala/duktape/doc/modules.rst

 function in the DLL to register module symbols into the 'exports' table given to the module loader.

-Mixed C/Ecmascript modules are also possible by first registering symbols provided by C code into the 'exports' table, and then returning the Ecmascript part of the module.
-The Ecmascript part can access the symbols provided by C code through the shared 'exports' table.
+Mixed C/ECMAScript modules are also possible by first registering symbols provided by C code into the 'exports' table, and then returning the ECMAScript part of the module.
+The ECMAScript part can access the symbols provided by C code through the shared 'exports' table.

 As of Duktape 1.3, the ``module`` table is registered to ``Duktape.modLoaded``